brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 My preference for avoiding `{}` in the formatting is largely because it's unlikely the results here can be used directly for copying and pasting directly into initialization anyway, so the priority is simply having visual distinction for the various cases.

+With quoting, the question is how does the library choose if something is string-like and thus needs to be quoted.
+Currently, fmtlib makes this determination by checking for the presence of certain operations (`p->length()`, `p->find('a')`, and `p->data()`).
+We could instead add a variable template called `enable_formatting_as_string` to allow for opting into this kind of formatting.

 ## What additional functionality?